 Large LCD screens are a definite plus when out in the elements, as reading a small screen during pouring rain or a blinding sun can prove very difficult.
 Bigger is certainly better, and your eyes will greatly appreciate it.

 Handles are important, especially when hoisting large fish, so make sure they are sturdy and strong.
-My preference is for the "through-the-handle" kind, as these will ensure a perfect grip, and will alleviate slipping or dropping.
+My preference is for the "through-the-handle" kind such as the Rapala ProGuide digital fishing scales, as these will ensure a perfect grip, and will alleviate slipping or dropping.
 It goes without saying to choose a unit that is completely waterproof.
 Most units on the market are, but it is still a good idea to double check.

 Many digital scales will now store the weight of your fish, giving you an easy-to-access record book when out on the water.
 This function will also prove useful to tournament anglers, where culling for ounces can often mean the difference between first place or second.